 For instance, trying to incorporate more leafy greens into your diet and heading to the gym more often can be much less jarring than suddenly cutting your favorite food from your life.

-It Is Easier to Maintain
+Slower Weight Loss Is Easier to Maintain

 The great thing about long term weight loss is that you usually lose weight thanks to lifestyle changes as opposed to a fad diet.
 This means that once you make these changes, you are more likely to stick with them after you make these changes.